fivetran/dbt_salesforce/README v2.md

   salesforce__user_role_enabled: false # Disable if you do not have the user_role table

 ```
-The corresponding metrics from the disabled tables will not populate in downstream models.
 ## Step 5: Finish Setup
 Your dbt project is now setup to successfully run the dbt package models!
 You can now execute `dbt run` and `dbt test` to have the models materialize in your warehouse and execute the data integrity tests applied within the package.